youyanggu/covid19_projections/about.md

 For this iteration of the model, we are nowcasting (what has happened/is happening) rather than forecasting (what will happen).
 Estimates are generated using only confirmed cases and testing data from [The COVID Tracking Project](https://covidtracking.com/).
 We compute a multiplier based on the date and test positivity rate.
 For example, in April 2020, a 10% positivity rate corresponds to roughly a 7x multiplier, meaning that for every confirmed case there are 6 undetected infections.
 By early 2021, since testing has been greatly expanded over the past year, a 10% test positivity rate corresponds to roughly a 2-3x multiplier (for every confirmed case there are 1-2 undetected infections).
 After we computed the multiplier, we apply it to the number of daily cases to get an estimate of the true number of daily infections (with a 2 week lag).
 For county-level infections estimates, we use county case data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).

-For more details, see our methodology writeup: [*Estimating True Infections Revisited*](/estimating-true-infections-revisited/).
+For more details, see our methodology writeup: [*Estimating True Infections*](/estimating-true-infections-revisited/).

 You can download all of our estimates [here](https://github.com/youyanggu/covid19-infection-estimates-latest).